amirkarimi/amirkarimi.github.io/_posts/2018-11-13-chromium-to-firefox-exprience.md

 Actions=new-window;new-private-window;default-profile;work-profile;
 ```

-Now restart Gnome shell (by pressing `ALT + F2` and executing `r`) and you'll be able to launch your profile directly from the desktop.
-Those action items will appear on context menu when you right click on Firefox launcher.
-I just tested it on Gnome 3.30.1 but I guess it works for almost all desktops environments.
+Now restart Gnome shell (by pressing `ALT + F2` and executing `r`) then you'll be able to launch your profile directly from the desktop.
+Those action items will appear on context menu when you right click on Firefox launcher as you can see in the screenshot.
+I just tested it on Gnome 3.30 but I guess it works on almost all desktop environments.